akivalichtner/workload/README.md

 # Add to Backlog

+- Implement Error trait for DatabaseError and preserve the source (cause)
 - Connection pooling.
 Must re-open broken streams to use old connections.
 - Prepared statements.
 - Offer HTTP and HTTPS as a choice of transport protocol.